spinofsf/SDC-Traffic-sign-classifier/README.md

 Key steps of this implementation are:
 * Explore and visualize the german traffic sign dataset
 * Design a logistic classification architecture
-* Build a image processing pipeline to generalize the data
+* Build a pipeline to pre-process the data
 * Implement a DNN using tensorflow
 * Train and validate the model
 * Test the model on captured images